sdarlington/sdarlington.github.io/content/posts/2020-10-03-come-again.md

     - review
 ---

 I learned about this book on [Richard Herring’s Leicester Square Theatre Podcast](https://www.comedy.co.uk/podcasts/richard_herring_lst_podcast/rhlstp_281_robert_webb/) (RHLSTP!).
 One of my favourite nineties comedy performers interviewing one of my favourite two-thousands comedy performers.
-I guess what I’m saying is that I’m not entirely impartial; I was predisposed to like “[Come Again](https://amzn.to/36vdoWW).”
+I guess what I’m saying is that I’m not entirely impartial; I was predisposed to like “[Come Again](https://amzn.to/36vdoWW)” [affiliate link].

 Webb’s [first book was a kind of a memoir](/blog/how-not-to-be-a-boy.html).
 This is a novel.
 I’m pretty much the perfect demographic.
 The lead character went to an English university in the early nineties to study Computer Science.
 Even though it was a different university, so much was familiar.